stutzsolucoes/taffyGroup/README.md

 This extension method will return an array that contains group results.
 Each group result have properties below:

-- group:
+- group :
-- result:
+- result : An array that contains records match「group」property.
-- count:
+- count : The length of the array in「result」property.